wp-plugins/participants-database/readme.txt

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.

+= I don't want Adminstrative Fileds showing up on the user's edit record page.
+How do I control that? =

+You can control which groups of fields show up in the frontend record edit screen (the one with the [pdb_record] shortcode) by going to the "manage database fields" page, clicking on the "field groups" tab and deselecting the "display" checkbox for those field groups you don't want shown on the frontend.

 = What if someone loses their private link? =

 If someone does not have the private link to edit their record, they can sign up again with the same email address if "Don't Allow Duplicate Email Addresses" is checked in the plugin settings.
 If someone signs up with the same email address as an existing record, they will be sent the same code as before, giving them access to their previously established record.
 This also prevents more than one record having the same email address.